 ICS Graduate Forums

-Beginning in Spring 2011, ICS also hosts one or two graduate forums each academic year, organized by ICS or a China faculty member and typically on some specific theme.
+Beginning in Spring 2011, ICS also hosts one or two graduate forums each academic year, organized by ICS or a China faculty member and typically on some specific theme, especially in the early years.
+In recent years, the event is organized by ICS and held in spring.
 The forums give OSU graduate students in China-related areas an opportunity to present and discuss their research with faculty and peers.
 Faculty members who are interested in organizing an ICS Graduate Forum are encouraged to contact the ICS director.
 The list of forums thus far is given below:

 - 2010-2011: ICS Graduate Forum: New Horizons in Chinese Linguistics Research